ziggity/Java-open-source-learning/README.md

 toArray(T[] a)	This method returns an array containing all of the elements in this list in proper sequence (from first to last element); the runtime type of the returned array is that of the specified array. toString()	This method returns a String containing all of the elements in this list in proper sequence (from first to last element), each element is separated by commas and the String is enclosed in square brackets.*
 ## Stacks and Queues
+* Stacks.
+A stack is a collection that is based on the last-in-first-out (LIFO) policy.
+By tradition, we name the stack insert method push() and the stack remove operation pop().
+We also include a method to test whether the stack is empty, as indicated in the following API:
+API for a stack
+* Queue.
+A queue supports the insert and remove operations using a first-in first-out (FIFO) discipline.
+By convention, we name the queue insert operation enqueue and the remove operation dequeue, as indicated in the following API:
+API for a LIFO queue
 ## Binary Trees

 ## Binary Search Trees